 If we’re lucky, we get the job we quoted for…

 And we go to work on it.
 We make shopping lists of what we require to complete that job.
-Then we drive to builder’s merchants, and often with our own money, we pick up materials for said job.
+Then we drive to the builder’s merchants, and often with our own money, we pick up materials for said job.
 We prepare for the jobs we are about to start.
 While in the same day, we are often found finishing off other jobs.
 That’s more unpaid costs for us to contend with.

 Sometimes we have to chase up payments from earlier jobs too.
 We have to build and maintain systems to help us monitor our cash flow to help ensure a profitable sustainability.
-We need to employ and keep up to date book-keeping devices, calendars etc. And keep stringent tax records of all that we do.
+We need to employ and keep up to date our book-keeping devices, calendars etc. And keep stringent tax records of all that we do.
 Again, this all takes time… unpaid time at that.

 There’s also marketing costs to consider.
-Time spent on the maintaining of websites, social media, blogging.
-And the general making a nuisance of one’s self while networking.
-In order to ‘stand out’, in an ocean of like minded competitors.
+Time spent on the maintaining of websites, social media upkeep, blogging and the like.
+And the general making a nuisance of one’s self while out networking.
+In order to help us ‘stand out’, in an ocean of like minded competitors.

-We then finish off the jobs we have won so that we can get paid for the time we have spent in doing them.
+We then get to finish off the jobs we have won so that we can get paid for the time we have spent in doing them.

-These ‘Billable Hours’ are usually only for the time it took to complete a job.
-Or sometimes, the amount of time quoted for.
-Time wise, if a job runs over our time estimations, we don’t just finish at 5.
-We stay until that job is complete, 10:00pm?
+These ‘Billable Hours’ are usually only for the time it took us to complete a job though.
+Or sometimes, the amount of time we quoted for it (and how many times have you fallen short on your quotes?).
+Time wise, if a job runs over our time estimations, we don’t just finish at 5 like an average office worker would.
+We stay until that job is completed.
+10:00pm?
 Then so be it.
 Whatever it takes to meet your deadlines hey?.

 So how do we set our ‘Rate’ then?

 The more professional among us already know about all the hidden costs to successfully running a handyman business.
 And we fully factor in all of these costs into our ‘Rate’.

-Others may charge what they think is the ‘going rate’.
+Others may just charge what they think is the ‘going rate’.

 Usually they do no more research for their business’ costs than just seeing what everyone else is charging.
-And come up with an ‘industry average’ to be reduced by a few dollars to create for themselves a false competitive edge.
+And come up with what they think is an ‘industry average’.
+Only to be further reduced by a few dollars to create for themselves a false competitive edge.
 And then they sit back and hope for the best.

 These are also usually the guys who will often seem de-motivated in their work.
 Cutting corners wherever they can just to make ends meet.
-Often working for less than a wage rather than running a sustainable business.
+Often working more and more for less than a reasonable wage rather than running a sustainable business for themselves.

-These are the guys that often compete on nothing but price, run themselves ragged, quickly burn themselves out and too easily default to bad service.
-These are the guys who tend to quit half way through a job and leave you high and dry.
+These are the guys that often compete on nothing but price.
+They have nothing else of any value to bring to the table.
+They often run themselves ragged, quickly burn themselves out and too easily default to bad practices and even poor service.
+These are the guys who tend to quit half way through a job never to be seen again and leave the customer high and dry.

-When the price isn’t right, nobody wins.
+You see when the price isn’t right, nobody wins.

 Believe me, having been able to figure such things out before even hoping to trade.
-Has already saved me many more unforeseen un-quantifiable costs.
+Has already saved me many more unforeseen and un-quantifiable costs.
 Like the cost of everyone’s wasted time, lost profits, too many unhappy customers, and many other equally frustrating time, money and effort consuming experiences.